 Black bodies trying to figure out how we too can sing America.

-But one cannot grieve loss without having experienced love.
+One cannot grieve loss fully without having experienced love.
 As much as the book mourns historic and current loss within Black American communities, it also honors love and celebrates Black bodies:

 Coffee skin glows in the darkfrom “Tangled,” p 11